 CAST & RETRIEVE

 The basic setup for trout when using a cast and retrieve approach is a six foot to seven foot medium- to medium-lite action rod and a reel spooled with six- to eight-pound monofilament line.
-The most effective lure in my opinion for catching trout at all of the state’s trout fishing areas is a 1/16 ounce Vibric Rooster Tail in olive (frog).
-Rooster Tails in olive, brown, black or white are tried and true.
+The most effective lure in my opinion for catching trout at all of the state’s trout fishing areas is a 1/16 ounce Vibric Rooster Tail in frog.
+Rooster Tails in hammered copper frog, grasshopper, hammered silver white and black are tried and true.
 Super Dupers in gold, silver or trout work well as do Little Cleo spoons in gold and orange or silver and orange.
 Make sure to keep your lure selection in a 1/8 to 1/16 ounce range.
 Simply cast your lure out and steadily reel in the line with a slow retrieve.

 Oklahoma also has eight other designated trout areas.
 Six of them are seasonal and the other two are year-round.

 Always make sure to check the current fishing regulations before hitting the water!